bozsahin/thebench/README.md

 These spheres are available as systems of various beginner-friendliness, in my opinion in the decreasing order of: latest MacOS, Ubuntu, Mint, Manjaro, Fedora, Kali, Suse, Pop_OS, CentOS, slackware etc.

-I have been able to install and run TheBench fully automatically in top six of the platforms in this list.
-(I skipped Suse after installing it---see the bottom of this page for the explanation.
-I have not tried others.)

-YOU NEED:

-1. A terminal app.
-(All of the platforms listed above have one built-in.)

-Window's native terminal is not the right one for TheBench, you'd need WSL in a windows system.

-2. A software installer (All the platforms listed above has one built-in).

 The standard installers
 in linux platforms are <code>apt-get, dnf, pacman, yum</code> or <code>brew</code> (macOS).
 These are the ones recognized by TheBench installer.
 They are built-in, depending on your platform, including WSL.
 See the note at the bottom for the absence of the <code>rpm</code> package manager.